HaithamAljabbari/ChemistryHTBAdminPassword/README.md

 This is a Python program designed for the temporary season HackTheBox machine Chemistry

 I am still working to find the flag so in the meanwhile I developed this program to find the Admin password as the User "admin" exists

-As when you try to register with the username "admin" it saids admin already exists
+Because when you try to register with the username "admin" it saids the user admin already exists

 this is how you run: